Paris Landmark Moulin Rouges Windmill Sails Collapse - UrduPoint

 It quickly became a hit and a stop to look at its facade or catch a show inside is a must on most tourists' checklist for the French capital -- especially since the eponymous 2001 film by Baz Luhrmann.

-The only serious accident the landmark has endured was a fire that erupted during works in 1915, which forced the venue to close for nine years.
+The only serious accident the landmark has endured was a fire that broke out during works in 1915, which forced the venue to close for nine years.
+For local resident Julia Menard-Rossini, 27, the Moulin Rouge is "a little lighthouse at night".
+"Now I'll have to make my way home without the lighthouse."

 Recent Stories